I am posting some photos of the recently restored Marian Retable designed by Giles Gilbert Scott in 1937.

 As evidence of the original decorative scheme was scant ( see below) we introduced a legend to each of the side dioramas.

-As a suitable statue of Our Lady and the Christ child could not be found, I have been asked to produce a suitable Madonna and child in the coming New Year to fit the space; In the meantime, we have temporarily used my version of Our Lady of Fatima for the niche. (see above)
+As a suitable statue of Our Lady and the Christ child could not be found, I have been asked to produce a suitable Madonna and child in the coming New Year to fit the space; the statue will be of Our lady of the Blessed Sacrament.

 See Website Terms & Conditions.